-Cross-site scripting refers to the injection of malicious code into a trusted website for execution on client devices.
+Cross-site scripting (XSS) is a cybersecurity term that refers to the injection of malicious code into a trusted website for execution on client devices.

 An attacker can achieve this by sending malicious scripting data to an application server that is stored and rendered to other users, for example, profile information on a social media web page.
 An attacker might use this method to instruct the server to expose sensitive data to the attacker.